MP Estate Planning UK

 Key Points to Remember:

-• Unused exemptions can be carried forward for one year.
+• Unused exemptions can be carried forward for one year only.

 Gifts and Varying Tax Rules

-As part of a comprehensive estate plan, gifting money can offer substantial tax benefits, particularly when considering inter-spousal transfers and charitable donations.
-Understanding the tax rules surrounding gifts is crucial to minimize your estate’s tax liability.
+As part of a comprehensive estate plan, gifting can offer substantial tax benefits, particularly when considering inter-spousal transfers and charitable donations.
+Understanding the specific tax rules surrounding each type of gift is crucial to minimising your estate’s IHT liability.

 Inter-Spousal Transfers